Other EU data protection legislation

 For example, the Law Enforcement Directive establishes data protection standards in the area of criminal offences and penalties.
 Unless a data protection issue falls clearly under the terms of the Law Enforcement Directive, it will be governed by the GDPR.
 The Law Enforcement Directive is implemented into Irish law through the Data Protection Act 2018.

 Another area where there are a specific set of rules is in relation to the processing of airline passenger data to prevent and prosecute serious crimes and terrorism.
 This is governed by the Passenger Name Record Directive and the European Union (Passenger Name Record Data) Regulations 2018.

-The Directive specifically regulates the processing of data by police and criminal justice authorities in the EU.
+The Law Enforcement Directive (Directive 2016/680) specifically regulates the processing of data by police and criminal justice authorities in the EU, such as An Garda Síochána.
 The Directive requires the data collected by law enforcement authorities to be:

 - Processed lawfully and fairly

 - Collected for specified, explicit and legitimate purposes and processed only in line with these purposes

 - Adequate, relevant and not excessive in relation to the purpose in which it is processed

 - Kept in a form that allows identification of the individual for no longer than is necessary for the purpose of the processing

 - Appropriately secured, including protection against unauthorised or unlawful processing

 The Directive requires that the law enforcement authorities make a clear distinction between the data of different categories of persons such as: